theonetrade/backtest-kit/docs/classes/PersistMeasureUtils.md

 useDummy(): void;
 ```

-Switches to a dummy persist adapter that discards all writes.
+Switches to PersistMeasureDummyInstance (all operations are no-ops).